CEOs To Marketers: CMOs Need To Focus On Revenue Growth

 These phenomena coincided with consumers becoming savvier in how we choose to spend our time and incomes.

-The solution has been for marketers to focus more on their ROI, having to spend more energy examining the impact of each marketing dollar, and to utilize technology to create more effective, and often less expensive, programs.
+The solution has been for marketers to focus more on ROI, having to spend more energy examining the impact of each marketing dollar, and to utilize technology to create more effective, and often less expensive, programs.

 The Secret To CMO Revenue Growth